One of the big themes of 2020 was how many people ended up having to work from home.

 When I was working my corporate job, I’d hop on the bus or the train and head home or to the gym for a workout.
-This 45-60 minute commute gave me time to mentally and physically shift out of work and into my non-work life.
+This 45-60 minute commute gave me time to mentally and physically shift out of work mode and into my personal life.

-While I no longer have a commute between work and home, I realized I needed to incorporate a transition time into my routine to signal to my brain “Hey, it’s time to stop working.”
-Because if I didn’t, I’d keep sneaking in work the rest of the evening and continually feel distracted and stressed.
+I no longer had the a commute between work and home when I started working from home.
+I soon realized I needed to incorporate a transition time into my routine to signal to my brain “Hey, it’s time to stop working," because if I didn’t, I’d keep sneaking in work the rest of the evening and continually feel distracted and stressed.

 So once 5pm hits, I do one or more of the following to relax and decompress from work:

 - Do yoga